chkoutsis/CaptureByBlink/README.md

 # capture_by_blink

-This project is stand for image capturing using blink detection.
+This project has to do with image capturing using blink detection.